Usage¶

 Symbols¶

-Some special symbols are used in the output from see
+Some special symbols are used in the output from see to show the features

 of the object.